apoorvpandey-ap/calendar/README.md

 	### @apoorv
 		learn how to create a branch through sourcetree mai agar branch banata to HEAD se banata lekin source tree se -1 yani HEAD 	se phel walw branch se bhi ban sakta hai

+## 05-jan-2022
+	### @apoorv
+		learn on git
+			How to delet branch permanently on Local and Remote How to rename
+## 06-jan-2022
+		meeting with mark